We help whistleblowers tell their side of the story

 QIU TAM - ATTORNEYS

-A whistleblower is any employee or individual who discloses information he or she reasonably believes shows illegal actions, fraud, abuse of power, mismanagement, gross waste, general wrongdoing and substantial danger to public health and safety.
+Whistleblowers are employees or individuals who disclose information about illegal actions, fraud, abuse of power, mismanagement, waste, general wrongdoing and substantial danger to public health and safety.

 Whistleblowers are crucial to the health, safety and financial well-being of the public.
 When a whistleblower brings to light fraudulent activity against the government, the public interest is served.
 The whistleblower should not be made to suffer for doing the right thing in the form of career damage, job loss and financial losses.